rustsec/rustsec/platforms/README.md

 Minimum supported Rust version may be changed in the future, but it will be accompanied by a minor version bump.

+## SemVer Policy

+We reserve the right to add and remove platforms from the registry without bumping major versions.
+This doesn't change the API, but can break crates that expect platforms to be there if they are removed.

+If we remove platforms, we will bump the minor version of this crate.

 ## Registered Platforms

 ### Tier 1